sensor-web/sensorweb-plan/README.md

 * Why we are not creating the data platform at this stage?
   - We don't have experiences about a successful data project, hence we don't know about key factors to support a successful platform for now.
 We might know after validated our end-user value.

+## How to Feedback
+Please [add a new issue][issues] on the Issues, and let's discuss your ideas and questions.
+Thanks.

 ## SensorWeb's Lean Framework
 ### Value Hypothesis
 * Question to Answer